umdfiresa2024/team-phoenix-mesa/README.md

 ## **Gathering PM2.5 Data**

-Similarly to Meteorology data, we need to also gather PM2.5 to see the changes these stations have on this type of pollution. we focus on the same time frame as meteorology data.
-Our data comes from NASA.
+Similarly to meteorology data, we need to also gather PM2.5 to see the changes these stations have on this type of pollution. we focus on the same time frame as meteorology data.
+Our data comes from NASA’s Socioeconomic Data and Application Center (SEDAC).
 We downloaded the data into another Google Drive folder. we then use a nested for-loop to go through each folder (which are months), and go through each day (they are TIF files containing satellite images of the US).
 The buffers we used for the meteorology data are also used again to focus on those parts of the map.
 We put all these daily files into a folder that will be used later on.

 ``` r
 pts_buffer <- vect("buffer.shp")